chaos-polymtl/lethe/doc/source/examples/multiphysics/jurins-law/jurins-law.rst

 Running the Simulation
 -----------------------

-We call the lethe-fluid by invoking:
+We call lethe-fluid by invoking:

 ``mpirun -np $number_of_CPU_cores lethe-fluid jurins-law-2d.prm``

 .. warning::
     Make sure to compile Lethe in `Release` mode and run in parallel using ``mpirun``.
-The simulation should take 1-2 minutes for 10 processors.
+The simulation should take 3-4 minutes for 10 processors.

 .. _Results: